fangq/mcxcl/mcxlabcl/README.txt

 ==== demo_validation_heterogeneous.m ====

-In this example, we validate the MCXLAB-CL solver with a heterogeneous domain and the analytical solution of the diffusion model.
+In this example, we validate the MCXLAB solver with a heterogeneous domain and the analytical solution of the diffusion model.
 We also demonstrate how to use sub-pixel resolution to refine the representation of heterogeneities.
 The domain is consisted of a 6x6x6 cm box with a